needle-mirror/com.unity.cloud.assets/Documentation~/use-case-search-assets.md

 You can use the Unity Cloud Assets package to filter assets in a project based on a set of search criteria.

-There are two workflows when searching for assets.
+There are two workflows when searching for assets which can be controlled from the `AssetServiceConfiguration` class.
-In Asset Discovery, the `CloudAssetDiscovery` implementation of the `IAssetProvider` interface will fetch and search among published assets only, while in AssetManagement, the `CloudAssetManager` implementation of the `IAssetProvider` interface will fetch and search among all assets regardless of status.
+Setting the `IsDiscovery` to `true` in the `AssetServiceConfiguration` will fetch and search among published assets only.
+While setting the value to `false` will fetch and search among all assets regardless of status.

-The implementation you choose will depend on the project roles of your users.
+The flag you choose will depend on the project roles of your users.
 > Note: The Asset Discovery pathway requires users have the minimum role of `Asset Management Viewer`, while the Asset Management requires higher permissions with a minimum role of `Asset Management Contributor`.

 ## Methodology